Skip to main content

 Crime & Punishment

-Transportation was a common punishment in Lifford, with many sent by boat to colonies overseas.
-Crimes in the courthouse that warranted a sentence of transportation include “stealing 2 caps”, “stealing a handkerchief and blankets” and “stealing 5 chickens and 2 hens”.
-Public hangings were also a common spectacle.
-One hanging in 1831 alone is reported as drawing a crowd of around 12 thousand men, women and children.
+Transportation was one of the most common punishments handed down in Lifford, with people sent by ship to penal colonies overseas.
+Crimes that led to transportation ranged from “stealing 2 caps” to “stealing a handkerchief and blankets” or even “stealing 5 chickens and 2 hens”.
+Public executions also drew huge attention.
+A hanging in 1831 is said to have attracted a crowd of around 12,000 men, women and children.

 Lifford Gaol C1900